dnut/kwm/README.md

 1. Download and install AutoHotkey from http://www.autohotkey.com/.
 You can uninstall AutoHotkey when you are finished compiling.
 2. You have the choice of using AutoHotkey's default icon, or using the defaut K-Meleon icon:
-  1. If you wish to have the letter H as the program's icon, navigate to and right click your .ahk file and click "compile," and in the same directory as your .ahk file there will be a new file called kmtbd.exe.
+  1. If you wish to have the letter H as the program's icon, navigate to and right click kwm.ahk and click "compile," and in the same directory as your .ahk file there will be a new file called kwm.exe.
-  2. If instead you wish to use my icon (whatever icon you choose will be visible in your tray), follow these steps:
+  2. If instead you wish to use my icon (whatever icon you choose will be visible in the tray), follow these steps:
     1. Then open "Convert .ahk to .exe" which should now be in your start menu under AutoHotkey.
     2. For Source, select the ```kwm.ahk```
     3. For destination, choose a new name and save location (```kwm.exe```)